passionlim/intensive/Script_Shopping.md

 When I purchase fresh foods, I usually go to the mart near my apartment.
 I have experiences that I’ve purchased some vegetables online at emart mall.
 However I was not satisfied with the freshness of veggies.
 After that, I go to the mart to buy vegetables and groceries while checking their freshness.

 Except for fresh foods or some groceries that I can buy in the mart, I usually shop online.
-I search products on the Internet, and I try to compare their prices.
-Before I purchase, I check out the product reviews that other customers post.
-Reading help me make an informed decision.
+I search for products on the Internet, and I try to compare their prices.
+Before I purchase, I also check out product reviews that other customers post.
+Reading reviews helps me to make an informed decision.

 To sum up, I consider to buy fresh foods when shopping offline.
-Except for that, I usually consider the product price and reviews.
+Except for that, I usually shop online while considering the product price and reviews.

 ## Please tell me about an item you recently bought.
 When was it, and where did you buy that item?
 Were you satisfied with the item you bought?